mrismanaziz/Reforestation/README.md

-## I used to work for a soft drink can crusher.
-It was soda pressing.
+## How come a man driving a train got struck by lightning?
+He was a good conductor.